Vanadium Electrolyte Production

 C-Tech’s non-chemical approach is market-tested at both pilot and production-scale, and is now in use in vanadium electrolyte production facilities.

-AVL pilot-scale vanadium electrolyte production rig
+Pilot-scale vanadium electrolyte production rig

 HMI for the pilot-scale vanadium electrolyte production rig